ucsb-cs48-s20/project-s1-t3-expense/team/LEARNING.md

 * Kobe, Helen, and Roberto will commit to learning about databases (MongoDB) and learn neccessary parts of node.js for MongoDB by Monday 4-20
 * Dylan, Gregory, and Kaylee will commit to learning HTML/CSS and bootstrap tutorials by Monday 4-20

-# Learning Goals part 2
+# Learning Goals Part 2
 * Kobe, Helen, and Roberto will familiarize themselves with mongoDb and how to use it with the tech stack by 4/27